opendaylight/docs/docs/user-guide/virtual-tenant-network-(vtn).rst

 ^^^^^^^^

 This page explains how to test Vlan-map in a multi host scenario using mininet.
-This page targets Beryllium release, so the procedure described here does not work in other releases.
+This page targets Boron release, so the procedure described here does not work in other releases.

 .. figure:: ./images/vtn/vlanmap_using_mininet.png